The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \begin{theorem}[Topological rigidity] Let $f^*\colon T_y^* \teich(S) \to T_x^* \teich(S)$ denote the linear isometry dual to a linear Thurston-norm isometry $f: T_x \teich(S) \to T_y \teich(S)$.
 Then the map $f_{y,x}=\iota_x^{-1} \circ f^* \circ \iota_y:\pml(S)\to\pml(S)$ is necessarily induced by some diffeomorphism $h: (S,x) \to (S,y)$. \end{theorem}

-\begin{remark} \cref{first part} is key to our strategy for proving infinitesimal rigidity of the Thurston metric, and relies upon Ivanov's theorem \cite{Iv,K,L}.
-This argument fails when $(g,n)=(1,1)\text{ or }(0,4)$, which are precisely the two cases are (effectively) covered by \cite{DLRT}. \end{remark}
+\begin{remark} \cref{first part} is key to our strategy for proving infinitesimal rigidity of the Thurston metric, and relies upon Ivanov's theorem, completed by Korkmaz and Luo, \cite{Iv,K,L}.
+This argument fails when $(g,n)=(1,1)\text{ or }(0,4)$, which are precisely the two cases (effectively) covered by \cite{DLRT}. \end{remark}